-The Cultural Grants Program is an Arts NSW devolved funding program administered by the Royal Australian Historical Society on behalf of the NSW Government.
+The Cultural Grants Program is a Create NSW devolved funding program administered by the Royal Australian Historical Society on behalf of the NSW Government.
 This Cultural Grants program assists historical research and publication of local, community and regional history projects.
-Arts NSW funding priorities can be found on its website, together with a list of grants awarded each year – click here for more details.

-The Society would like to thank Arts NSW for providing funding for 2016 – 2018 for the cultural grants program that supports local history and heritage projects facilitating an understanding of the history of the people and places of New South Wales.
+The Society would like to thank Create NSW for providing funding for the cultural grants program that supports local history and heritage projects facilitating an understanding of the history of the people and places of New South Wales.
 The Society will distribute $50,000 in grants each year.

-The grants’ assessment panel consists of members of the RAHS Affiliated Societies Committee who have extensive experience in delivering local and community history projects.
-The panel is supported by RAHS staff who provide administrative support.
+Assessment panel members are selected from the RAHS Affiliated Societies Committee, who have extensive experience in delivering local and community history projects.
+RAHS staff provide administrative support to this panel.

-The Cultural Grants are awarded at the RAHS Conference, and details published in the December edition of History.
-Click on a link below for information on grant recipients in recent years:
+The Cultural Grants are awarded at the RAHS Annual Conference, with the details published in the December edition of History.